build-on-aws/content/posts/genai-for-edu/index.md

 ![Image of ChatTutor, an AI chatbot used in a class at MIT](./images/chat-tutor.jpg)

 > Professor Dirk Englund at MIT worked with students Hank P Stennes and Hunter Kemeny to build ChatTutor, a chatbot embedded in the course website that can answer questions about courseware—from basic info about the syllabus to technical readings on quantum engineering.
-Try it live here: https://dkeathley.github.io/S23-6.2410-lab/intro.html and consider contributing to the project by reaching out to englund@mit.edu and hkement@mit.edu.
+Try it live [here](https://dkeathley.github.io/S23-6.2410-lab/intro.html) and consider contributing to the project by reaching out to englund@mit.edu and hkement@mit.edu.

 For students, generative AI can be an enormous help in polishing essays, correcting errors, explaining fuzzy concepts, and generating outlines.
 But as the temptation to generate entire solutions to problems in record time proves hard to resist, these AI tools can also hinder student learning progress.
 Students may be tempted to constantly consult a chatbot rather than think through difficult problem over time, becoming conditioned to adopt quick results rather than producing sustained thought exercises.
 As a student author from Columbia University [stated](https://www.chronicle.com/article/im-a-student-you-have-no-idea-how-much-were-using-chatgpt), "It's very easy to use AI to do the lion's share of the thinking while still submitting work that looks like your own."
 While this student noted that one of the core tenets of the classroom is to produce writing that reflects your own thinking, complete with proper citations, they suggest that the world has moved on.
 According to this student, "writing is no longer much of an example in thinking." ([source](https://www.chronicle.com/article/im-a-student-you-have-no-idea-how-much-were-using-chatgpt))